 A Phase 1 Study of COTI-2 for the Treatment of Advanced and Recurrent Gynecologic Malignancies

-The goal of this clinical research study is to find the highest tolerable dose of COTI-2 that can be given to patients with advanced or recurrent (has come back after treatment) endometrial, ovarian, peritoneal, or fallopian tube, and head and neck cancer.
+The goal of this clinical research study is to find the highest tolerable dose of COTI-2 that can be given to patients with advanced or recurrent (has come back after treatment) endometrial, ovarian, peritoneal, or fallopian tube, and head and neck squamous cell carcinoma.
 The safety of this drug will also be studied.
 This is the first study using COTI-2 in humans.